hashicorp/terraform-provider-azuread/docs/resources/group.md

 * `mail_enabled` - (Optional) Whether the group is a mail enabled, with a shared group mailbox.
 At least one of `mail_enabled` or `security_enabled` must be specified.
 A group can be mail enabled _and_ security enabled.
 * `mail_nickname` - (Optional) The mail alias for the group, unique in the organisation.
 Required for mail-enabled groups.
 Changing this forces a new resource to be created.
 * `members` - (Optional) A set of members who should be present in this group.
 Supported object types are Users, Groups or Service Principals.
-* `owners` - (Optional) A set of owners who own this group.
-Supported object types are Users or Service Principals.
+* `owners` - (Optional) A set of object IDs of principals that will be granted ownership of the group.
+Supported object types are users or service principals.
+By default, no owners are assigned.

-~> **Group Ownership and Permissions** Terraform always adds its own principal as a group owner to ensure that groups can continue to be managed.
-If using a user principal to execute Terraform, we recommend assigning the directory role `Groups Administrator` (or a role with the same effective permissions) to that user, in order to help prevent scenarios where groups may become unmanageable without administrative intervention.

--> **Ownership of Microsoft 365 Groups** Microsoft 365 groups are required to have at least one owner which _must be a user_ (i.e. not a service principal).
-If you are running Terraform with an Azure AD user principal, you do not need to specify any owners for a group, although we suggest always specifying at least one user as an owner in your configuration.
+-> **Group Ownership** It's recommended to always specify one or more group owners, including the principal being used to execute Terraform, such as in the example above.
+Microsoft 365 groups are required to have at least one owner which _must be a user_ (i.e. not a service principal).

 * `prevent_duplicate_names` - (Optional) If `true`, will return an error if an existing group is found with the same name.
 Defaults to `false`.
 * `provisioning_options` - (Optional) A set of provisioning options for a Microsoft 365 group.
 The only supported value is `Team`.
 See [official documentation](https://docs.microsoft.com/en-us/graph/group-set-options) for details.
 Changing this forces a new resource to be created.